davelpat/datasciencecoursera/RepData_PeerAssessment2/RR_PA2_report.md

 # Financial and Health Impacts of U.S. Storms From 1996 Through 2011
 Dave Patterson
-September 19, 2015
+November 5, 2015

 ## Synopsis
 The purpose of this report is to explore the NOAA Storm Database and analyze the types of storm events to understand
 1. which are most harmful with respect to population health and
 2. which have the greatest economic consequences?
 This analysis should help to prioritize resources to prepare for severe weather events.

 Prior to 1996, there was no standard classification of storm types.
 Effective beginning in 1996, storm events were grouped into 48 standard event types.
 Prior to that, the storm data was both sparse and inconsistent.
 In addition, due to inflation, the value of money prior to 1996 in comparison to today was significantly great enough to potentially skew the data.
 For these reasons, we will only work with the last 15 years of the data available.

 ## Data Processing

 A copy of the United States National Oceanic and Atmospheric Administration's (NOAA) storm database was downloaded from the John Hopkins Data Science Coursera course repository for all the storms in the United States from 1950 through 2011.
 The data was downloaded September 19, 2015.

 ```r